oatlog/oatlog/doc/planning_report/main.typ

 However, it was independently discovered that linear time extraction is possible for a bounded treewidth @fastextract @egraphcircuit.
 Quite a lot of algorithms that are NP-hard, are polynomial for a bounded treewidth, so in this sense it is essentially a standard method applied to the extraction problem, in this case the complexity is $O(n * f("treewidth"))$
+#todo[Matti: What does it mean that the e-graph is close to a tree?]
 Informally, treewidth is a measure of how close a graph is to a tree, and can be computed from a tree decomposition of the graph.
 Generally Egraphs tend to have a low treewidth, so this algorithm tends to applicable to practical egraphs,